Resonant Inelastic X-ray Scattering Study of Ca$_3$Ru$_2$O$_7$: Results

 \section{Results}

 The oxygen $K$-edge XAS spectra taken with LH light polarization on \Ca\ and \biCa\ are shown in Figs.~\ref{fig:fig1}(b) and (c).
 For \Ca, the apical and planar oxygen resonances are disentangled by using LH light near normal or grazing conditions respectively~\cite{FatuzzoPRB2015,das_spin-orbital_2018}.
-The first and second pre-edges, indicated by dashed and solid vertical lines, correspond respectively to the resonances at the apical and planar oxygen sites, from which hybridization with Ru $t_{2g}$ orbitals takes place.
-In the case of \biCa, there are three oxygen sites: one planar O(p) and two apical, outer O(a1) and inner O(a2) -- see Fig.~\ref{fig:fig1}(a).
-Compared to \Ca, these oxygen sites are harder to distinguish in the XAS spectra of \biCa\ as the O(p) and O(a2) sites have similar CF environments.
-Similarly to other layered oxides~\cite{salaPRB2014,chen_out--plane_1992}, we assign the first pre-edge of \biCa\ to the O(a1) site.
-In the normal ($\theta$ = 0$^{\circ}$) condition, this resonance appears as a shoulder (528.3~eV) on the second pre-edge (528.9~eV) that is assigned to the O(p) and O(a2) sites.
+For tetragonal and their orthorhombic derivatives, the crystal field (chemical) environment\cite{chen_out--plane_1992,NohPRB2005,salaPRB2014} and Coulomb interaction impose the apical oxygen edge to appear at lower photon energy than the planar oxygen edge.
+On this basis, the first and second pre-edges, indicated by dashed and solid vertical lines, correspond respectively to the resonances at the apical and planar oxygen sites, from which hybridization with Ru $t_{2g}$ orbitals takes place.
+In the case of \biCa, there are three oxygen sites: planar O(p), inter-planar O(ip) and apical O(a) -- see Fig.~\ref{fig:fig1}(a).
+Compared to \Ca, these oxygen sites are harder to distinguish in the XAS spectra of \biCa\ as the planar O(p) and inter-planar O(ip) sites have similar CF environments.
+Similarly to other layered oxides~\cite{salaPRB2014,chen_out--plane_1992}, we assign the first pre-edge of \biCa\ to the O(a) site.
+In the normal ($\theta$ = 0$^{\circ}$) condition, this resonance appears as a shoulder (528.3~eV) on the second pre-edge (528.9~eV) that is assigned to the O(p) and O(ip) sites.
 The reduced splitting of the oxygen $K$-pre-edges is also known from the XAS study of the Ruddlesden-Popper Sr$_{1+n}$Ru$_n$O$_{3n+1}$ series with $n=1,2,$ and 3~\cite{malvestutoPRB2011, malvestutoPRB2013}.
 Eventually, for cubic SrRuO$_3$, the two pre-edges merge together and only one feature is observed~\cite{guedes_core_2012}.
 The features at higher energies correspond to resonances probing the O $p$ orbitals hybridized with the unoccupied Ru $e_{g}$ states.